bboxy/bitfire/readme.txt

 ------------------------

 In config.inc you may turn off certain functionality and by that save memory (is it necessary with that size however?).
 The plain loadraw-function will consume $7e bytes only.
 With all functions enabled the resident size is still smaller than $200 bytes, small, isn't it?
+The config.inc can also be placed in the root folder, so that you can include bitfire as a submodule, but you retain your own config within your project.

 Else, choose from the following functions:
-BITFIRE_INCLUDE_DECOMP          = 1             ;Include decompressor including on the fly decompression capabilities BITFIRE_INCLUDE_FRAMEWORK       = 1             ;Include helpful calls (link_*) for loading files from a safe spot in mem, load_next functionality with no overhead, or to add an io safe base-irq
+CONFIG_INCLUDE_DECOMP          = 1             ;Include decompressor including on the fly decompression capabilities CONFIG_INCLUDE_FRAMEWORK       = 1             ;Include helpful calls (link_*) for loading files from a safe spot in mem, load_next functionality with no overhead, or to add an io safe base-irq

 Also you might want to try the following:
-BITFIRE_CONFIG_MOTOR_ALWAYS_ON  = 1		;This lets the motor spin all way round like a record and thus save valueable spinup time.
+CONFIG_CONFIG_MOTOR_ALWAYS_ON  = 1		;This lets the motor spin all way round like a record and thus save valueable spinup time.
 If it goes on your nerves, set it to 0 and the drive will stop after loading.

 Those values speak for themself:
-BITFIRE_ZP_ADDR			= $02
+CONFIG_ZP_ADDR			= $02
-BITFIRE_INSTALLER_ADDR		= $1000
+CONFIG_INSTALLER_ADDR		= $1000
-BITFIRE_RESIDENT_ADDR		= $0200
+CONFIG_RESIDENT_ADDR		= $0200

 Yes, i prefer to place the whole thing at $0200-$3ff, there's no point in wasting precious ram at $0800 or $0c00, charsets or screens can be placed there or a bigger sid that reaches from $0800-$1fff.